C00126662/P6/README.md

 I corrected some of the issues in my 3rdPersonGameScene relating to missing objects, and other miscellaneous little details.

 I included a OneDrive link txt file to my project's game files in this repo.
-I could not upload it directly because GitHub said the file size was too large.
+I could not upload it the game files directly because GitHub said the file size was too large.
 After class today I was told the OneDrive method was acceptable.